top of page

 Modern Vienna consists of 23 districts (locally known as Bezirke), which are in turn divided into 94 parishes.
 One day, a certain heroic enthusiast decided to collect all 94 coats of arms in a single image.

 The result is impressive – a veritable kaleidoscope of symbols, lions, towers and eagles, in which you can get lost, just like in the Vienna metro itself.
+However, those prone to migraines and epilepsy would be better off viewing this masterpiece in moderation — historical education should be beneficial, not hazardous to health.

 Related Posts